x00/WorkerDomain/README.md

 **_Each Domain is responsible for linking a single Worker at a time._** Note this is one instance.
 It doesn't say that you couldn't reuse the same class for different Worker.
 The linking of the worker could be conditional, for example a different version of the framework, could Link a different worker or the same class with custom parameters send via the LinkWorker.

-This possibility of custom deployment is one of the reason why you have separate Domain classes, the other reason is simply to make it plain in the code, which is part of the reason for using a design pattern in the first place.  it would be easy to magically deploy the workers but the wouldn't be as clear, not to mention it would carry an overhead.
+This possibility of custom deployment is one of the reasons why you have separate Domain classes, the other reason is simply to make it plain in the code, which is part of the point of using a design pattern in the first place.  it would be easy to magically deploy the workers but the wouldn't be as clear, not to mention it would carry an overhead.

-A Domain classes are usually very lean they can go in the same file as a Worker, which is also for clarity, and simplifies loading.
+Domain classes are usually very lean they can go in the same file as a Worker, which is also for clarity, and simplifies loading.

 **_A Domain neither owns nor manages Workers once deployed._** its job is to link the Workers, and return the worker so they can collaborate together.